-First, we evaluate the overall performance of our model PPR compared with five baselines on three real-world datasets.
-We repeat 10 runs for all methods on each dataset and report average Acc@k, Pre@k, Rec@k and NDCG@k in Table 2, Table 3 and Table 4, respectively.
+First, we evaluate the overall performance of our model PPR and GCN-LSTM compared with five baselines on three real-world datasets.
+We repeat 10 runs for all methods on each dataset and report average Acc@k, Pre@k, Rec@k and NDCG@k in Tables 2, 3 and 4, respectively.
+The best two are shown in bold.